-He has designed for opera houses in: Rotterdam, Antwerp, Paris, Basel, Amsterdam, NYC, Łódź, Cologne, Hannover, Vienna, Munich, Mannheim, Berlin, Hamburg, Porto, St.Petersburg, Maastricht, Baden-Baden, Düsseldorf, Vilnius, St. Moritz, Linz, Utrecht, Arnhem, Groningen, Bratislava, Warsaw, Edinburg, Enschede, Copenhagen, Zurich, Tel Aviv, Wroclaw and Poznan.
+He designed opera productions in Rotterdam, Antwerp, Paris, Basel, Amsterdam, New York, Łódź, Cologne, Hannover, Vienna, Munich, Mannheim, Berlin, Hamburg, Porto, St.Petersburg, Maastricht, Beijing, Baden Baden, Düsseldorf, Vilnius, St. Moritz, Linz, Tokyo, Utrecht, Arnhem, Groningen, Bratislava, Warsaw, Edinburgh, Enschede, Copenhagen, Zurich, Tel Aviv, Wroclaw and Poznan.
 The largest opera he designed was Aida in Stade de France, Paris was presented in front of 85.000 spectators.